How the shutdown opened a window on poverty in America

 Adding to the problem is the way that wages tend to be distributed.
 In both the federal workforce and the private sector, people of color are clustered in the lowest-wage jobs in almost every industry.
 The tier of federal workers that earns up to $37,630 a year is 32 percent black, while the tier that earns up to $136,659 is only 11 percent black.

-That earnings landscape translates into need — most often food need — said Joel Berg, CEO of Hunger Free America, a network of food banks across the country.
+That earnings landscape translates into need — most often food need — said Joel Berg, CEO of Hunger Free America, an organization which partners with food banks around the country and advocates for anti-hunger policy.
 Even before the shutdown began, the nation’s food banks were “stretched to the brink,” Berg said, with 43.5 million people receiving Supplemental Nutrition Assistance Program benefits, including food stamps.

 “We are a rich country,” Berg said.
 “We like to think of ourselves as a rich country.”
 Only in moments of crisis like the shutdown, he said, do Americans “contend with and face the fact that we are also a country where half of all people will receive food stamps at some point in their lifetime, and in 2017, about 40 million people lived in food-insecure homes.
 We ignore that until we can’t.”